H0mAUnm/daisyui-vue-vite/README.md

 # daisyui-vue-vite

-This  should help get you started developing with Vue 3 in Vite.
+This  should help get you started developing with Daisyui and Vue 3 in Vite.

 ## Project Setup